margaretmz/ai-fashion-house/README.md

 A project for ADK Hackathon with Google Cloud: a multi-agent system that helps you find design inspiration, create fashion images and runway videos.

-# What is AI-Fashion Home?
+# What is AI Fashion House

 This project is an AI-driven fashion design assistant that transforms user prompts into rich visual outputs using a modular, multi-agent system.
 Built specifically for fashion concept generation, it automates every step — from idea interpretation to high-fidelity visual creation — by orchestrating a team of intelligent agents.